UNSW Case Study: How to make science animation for online courses

 1. Input

-UNSW Sydney reached out to us with specific requirements, and along with that they sent us the essential materials: storyboards, scripts, pictures for reference and research, and even voice-overs.
+UNSW Sydney reached out to us with specific requirements, and along with that, they sent us the essential materials: storyboards, scripts, pictures for reference and research, and even voice-overs.
 Now as you may remember, making science animation requires high accuracy, and therefore research is very important.
-That’s why UNSW Sydney sent us a lot of reference materials, and we made sure our communication process is straightforward and quick.
+That’s why UNSW Sydney sent us a lot of reference materials, and we made sure our communication process was straightforward and quick.

 Our challenge

-Since we don’t have the expertise and years of experience in geology, we had to work around the scripts and voice overs they sent us.
+Since we don’t have the expertise and years of experience in geology, we had to work around the scripts and voiceovers they sent us.
 That said, necessary adjustments were still to be made.

 From the basic storyboards and pictures UNSW Sydney sent us, what we do is essentially upgrade the design with our art concepts.
 We have to carefully pick the color so that it suits the tone they want to convey, all the while staying as close as possible to real-life colors for scientific purposes.